Lux-AI-Challenge/Lux-Design-S1/README.md

 - Java: https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits/java
 - Typescript: https://github.com/Lux-AI-Challenge/Lux-Design-2021/tree/master/kits/ts

 Want to use another language but it's not supported?
 Feel free to suggest that language to our issues or even better, create a starter kit for the community to use and make a PR to this repository.
+See our [CONTRIBUTING.md document](https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/CONTRIBUTING.md) for more information on this.

-To stay up to date on changes and updates to the competition and the engine, see https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/ChangeLog.md or watch for announcements on the [forums](https://www.kaggle.com/c/hungry-geese/discussion) or the [Discord](https://discord.com/invite/DZSm47VHMz)
+To stay up to date on changes and updates to the competition and the engine, watch for announcements on the [forums](https://www.kaggle.com/c/hungry-geese/discussion) or the [Discord](https://discord.com/invite/DZSm47VHMz).
+See https://github.com/Lux-AI-Challenge/Lux-Design-2021/blob/master/ChangeLog.md for a full change log.

 ## CLI Usage